Why You Should Start Writing About Your Favorite Destination

 So, what do my dirty beach feet have to do with anything?

-I promised to tell you how my feature photo at the top of this post relates to all the advice I just spewed.
+I promised to explain how my feature photo at the top of this post relates to all the advice I just gave.

 That exact photo was the banner image on my Jamaica blog for many years, along with a fun little quote I Photoshopped across it: